storyfeet/bob_cards_elm/rules.md

 <img src="{{$0}}/rules/card_actions.svg">

-When Scrapping a Card put it in the appropriate discard pile. eg 'E' Danger cards beside the 'E' Danger draw pile, Starter Cards are removed from the game.
+**Scrapping** a Card removes it from your deck completely so you do not see it again.
+Do not put in in your own discard pile, instead put it in the discard pile matching it's type. eg 'E' Danger cards beside the 'E' Danger draw pile.
+Starter Cards are removed from the game.

-Gained Cards can be added to top of your Draw Pile or Discard Pile
+Whenever a player **Gains** a card, they may add it to the top of either their Draw Pile or their Discard Pile.

 ### Card Types